magento/devdocs/src/contributor-guide/contributing_dod.md

 All changes to Adobe Commerce projects should be covered by automated tests to meet the "Definition of Done" (DoD).

-The details on backward compatiblity criterias included in the "Definition of Done" (DoD) can be found on [DoD - Automated Tests page][3]
+The details on different types of automated tests can be found on [DoD - Automated Tests page][3]

 ## Documentation